moj-analytical-services/our-coding-standards/README_template.md

 template from the [Coding Standards Site]( https://moj-analytical-services.github.io/our-coding-standards/web/).

-### Automated Tests?
+###  Tests?
-If you have a set of automated tests how does a new user run them?
+If you have a set of tests how does a new user run them?
-### End-to-end tests
-What do these test?
-Why?